Categories

 Notes: 1.
 As forewarning, though not exceedingly graphic, there are three or four close-up glimpses of ‘severed heads.’

-2. Interestingly, Valentin’s literary counterpart appeared in the first Father Brown story, 1910’s “The Blue Cross” (aka “Valentin Follows A Curious Trail”).
+2. Valentin’s literary counterpart appeared in the first Father Brown story, 1910’s “The Blue Cross” (aka “Valentin Follows A Curious Trail”).
 Valentin was that mystery’s featured player rather than Brown.
 Hence, “The Secret Garden” makes for an intriguing sequel.

 3. In terms of possible coincidence: reminiscent of “The Blue Cross,” Agatha Christie’s 1930 Murder at The Vicarage features St. Mary Mead’s vicar, Reverend Len Clement, over Ms. Jane Marple in her whodunnit debut.